inc2734/habakiri-ginger/readme.txt

 License URI: license.txt

 == Description ==

-Ginger is a child theme of Habakiri.
+Ginger is a design skin of Habakiri.

 == Installation ==

-= Installation using "Add New Theme" =
-1. From your Admin UI (Dashboard), go to Appearance => Themes.
-Click the "Add New" button.
-2. Click the "Upload" button, and then select the theme you want to install.
-3. Click the "Install Now" button.

-= Manual installation =
-1. Upload the "habakiri-ginger" folder to the "/wp-content/themes/" directory.
+1. Upload `Ginger` to the `/wp-content/plugins/` directory

-= Activiation and Use =
-1. Activate the Theme through the "Themes" menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress

-== Theme features ==

-= Logo setting =

-You can upload a logo image in Customizer.

 == Changelog ==